kseyhan/docker_cheatsheet/README.md

 docker network ls

 ### connect a running container to a network
-docker network connect multi-host-network container1
+docker network connect [OPTIONS] NETWORK CONTAINER

+### disconnect a running container from a network
+docker network disconnect [OPTIONS] NETWORK CONTAINER

+### renaming a Container
+docker rename CONTAINER NEW_NAME